awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 ## Act I — The Expansion Engine

 The first system was not casually prompted.
-It was configured with explicit constraints:
+It was configured with explicit internal constraints:

 - Never default to rectangular prisms.
 - Replace “walls” with “skins.”
 - Form follows force.
-- Use critique → proposal → structural logic → fabrication method.
+- Structure responses as: critique → proposal → structural logic → fabrication method.

 Negative constraints shaped the topology.
-Vocabulary enforcement shaped the structural language.
-Persona enforcement shaped the argumentative tone.
+By prohibiting orthogonal defaults, the model was forced to search alternative spatial grammars.
+Vocabulary enforcement (“diagrid,” “tessellation,” “catenary”) biased the structural reasoning.
+Persona conditioning produced an argumentative stance rather than neutral drafting.

+This matters.
+Generative systems optimize within boundaries.
+Remove the box from the solution space, and the system must discover new equilibrium geometries.

-The prompts escalated in sequence:
+The prompts escalated deliberately:

 1. Morphology
 2. Structure